Headshed/cube-integration/CurrentCustomerStatus.md

 > HTTP Response: 200 OK

 ` {CAMPAIGN_ID} ` is an integer representing the id of the campaign you want to access.
 ` {CALL_STATE_CODE} ` parameter is a string with the specific call_state you would like to filter on.

-These are the valid call-states in Cube: 'On Hold', 'To Call', 'Scheduled', 'Lead', 'Unconfirmed - Yes', 'Booked',  'Appointment open', 'Appointment closed', 'Completed - Yes', 'Completed - No', 'Excluded'
+The call_state is defined on your Campaigns.

 Example: ```https://YOURACCOUNT.headshed.com/api/v1/campaigns/998/callflow_customers/?call_state=Completed - Yes```